 Solution 1: Update Your Browser

-- Now click on Check for Updates.
+- Select Check for Updates.

 Solution 2: Disable Browser Extensions or Try Incognito Mode

 Extensions enhance browser functionality; however, they might interfere with Google Translate.
 Disabling browser extensions or using InPrivate/Incognito mode may resolve the issue by eliminating third-party interference.

 - Launch Chrome and click on the vertical ellipsis.
 Select More Tools and then Extensions.

 - Disable all extensions by toggling their respective switches to Off.

 - Test if Google Translate functions correctly, then re-enable extensions one by one to identify the culprit.

 Cookies store server/client communication details, and browser cache enhances user experience and performance.
 However, corrupt cookies or cache could prevent Google Translate from functioning.
 Be aware that this process will delete all your browsing history and preferences.